- Available on: Business and Enterprise plans

 Running security scans

-In addition to viewing results, you can trigger security scans from the Code analysis tab without opening individual projects.- Run scans centrally: Start a security scan for any project from the Code analysis tab
+In addition to viewing results, you can trigger security scans from the Code analysis tab without opening individual projects.- Run scans centrally: Start a Deep security scan for any project from the Code analysis tab

 - Last scan timestamps: See when each project was last scanned so you can identify outdated results at a glance